siddanib/4T-LE-Refinement/README.md

 Compiling the Codes:

 The serial versions were originally compiled using g++ and O1 optimization flag.
 The MPI parallel versions were compiled using mpiCC and without any optimization flags.

+ NOTE:
+ All the required files (Input files) have to be in the same folder as the codes to work.